-- a. ensuring that his or her conduct does not sexually harass any other employee or person with whom the employee comes in contact on the job, such as an outside vendor; and - b. cooperating in any investigation of alleged sexual harassment by providing any information he or she possesses concerning the matter being investigated; and - c. actively participating in efforts to prevent and eliminate sexual harassment and to maintain a working environment free from such conduct; and - d. ensuring that an employee who files a sexual harassment claim or cooperates in an investigation may do so without fear of retaliation or reprisal.
+- a. ensuring that their conduct does not sexually harass any other employee or person with whom the employee comes in contact on the job, such as an outside vendor; and - b. cooperating in any investigation of alleged sexual harassment by providing any information they possess concerning the matter being investigated; and - c. actively participating in efforts to prevent and eliminate sexual harassment and to maintain a working environment free from such conduct; and - d. ensuring that an employee who files a sexual harassment claim or cooperates in an investigation may do so without fear of retaliation or reprisal.